mbusb/mbusb.github.io/page_guide.md

     3. Step 3- Click `Install distro` button.

   * **Step 1- Insert USB disk and start the program**
-  * Insert USB disk and wait for a few seconds so that operating oystem can detect it.
+  * Insert USB disk and wait for a few seconds so that operating system can detect it.

   <div style="text-align:center"><img src ="../img/select-usb-disk.png" /></div>
   ​